Detailed Calculation of Primordial Black Hole Formation During First-Order Cosmological Phase Transitions: Conclusions

 To make the Boltzmann equations tractable, we exploited the approximate spherical symmetry to remove two spatial and one momentum component from the problem, simplifying the Liouville operator.
 In the collision term we included the dominant effects due to annihilation.
 We then numerically solved the Boltzmann equation using the method of characteristics.
 This method also provides an intuitive picture of the trajectories of particles, in the absence of collisions.

 Finally we presented our numerical results.
 We described in detail the overdensity at different times for different slices in momentum space for a particular choice of parameters, showing the energy overdensity building up inside the shrinking bubble.
-We then varied the parameters, showing in \cref{fig:rho} that black holes could be formed for large initial bubbles, $r_w^0 \gtrsim 1.5\,r_H^0$, and for large mass gains, $m_\chi^\infty \gtrsim 10\,T_n$, for a wide range of Yukawa couplings and wall velocities.
+We then varied the parameters, showing in \cref{fig:rho} that, assuming a large spherical vacuum pocket of sufficient size and a constant wall velocity, black holes could be formed for large initial bubbles, $r_w^0 \gtrsim 1.5\,r_H^0$, and for large mass gains, $m_\chi^\infty \gtrsim 10\,T_n$, for a wide range of Yukawa couplings and wall velocities.